← Back to 史記

 祿 西 使西

 The Lord of Zhuxu, Liu Zhang, had strength and power.
 The Lord of Dongmu, Xingju, was his younger brother.
-All were younger brothers of King Ai of Qi and were residing in Chang'an.
-At this time, the various Lü clan handled affairs and monopolized power, wishing to make rebellion.
-They feared Emperor Gao's former ministers Jiang, Guan, and others, and did not dare to dispatch.
-The wife of the Marquis of Zhuxu, Lü Lu's daughter, secretly knew of their plot.
-Fearing discovery and execution, she secretly sent word to her brother, the King of Qi, urging him to march west, exterminate the Lü clan, and enthrone himself.
+They were all younger brothers of King Ai of Qi and lived in Chang'an.
+At this time the Lu clan controlled the government and monopolized power.
+They wanted to rebel, but they feared the High Emperor's veteran ministers, Zhou Bo of Jiang and Guan Ying, and dared not move.
+The Marquis of Zhuxu's wife was Lü Lu's daughter; she secretly knew their plot.
+Fearing execution, she secretly sent word to her elder brother the King of Qi, urging him to raise troops in the west, execute the Lü clan, and enthrone a Liu emperor.
 The Lord of Zhuxu wished to respond from within with the ministers.
-The the King of Qi wished to dispatch troops, but his chancellor did not listen.
+The King of Qi wanted to dispatch troops, but his chancellor refused to consent.
 On bingwu day in the eighth month, the King of Qi planned to execute his chancellor.
 Chancellor Zhao Ping then revolted, raised troops to surround the king, but the king killed him, seized the troops of the King of Langye under false pretenses, combined forces, and marched west.
-The words are in the Qi King biography.
+The details appear in the biography of the King of Qi.

 23